rbohl/liferay-docs/developer/frameworks/articles/data-engine/00-data-engine-intro.markdown

 There's another important piece to the Data Engine framework: displays.

+NOT WITH TEMPLATES.
+TALK TO JEYVISON.
 Once you have a Data Definition and a Data Collection, it's common to need control over display.
 Do this with FreeMarker templates, like in the Dynamic Data Lists application.